jarikoi/berkeleycourse/lab_4/ApacheSpark-Introduction.md

 ```
 So far you have used only Python statements and checked that you have a
 Spark context.
 You can use the Spark context to create a Spark RDD from
-Python data using the command parallelize.
+Python data using the command `parallelize`.
 ```
 >>> distData = sc.parallelize(x);
 >>> print distData;
 ParallelCollectionRDD[0] at parallelize at PythonRDD.scala:391
 ```
-The Spark context parallelize action is used to take local programming
+The Spark context `parallelize` action is used to take local programming
 collections and create RDDs from them.
 In this case, we created a RDD
 from a Python array.

-The resulting value of the distData variable is an RDD representation.
+The resulting value of the `distData` variable is an RDD representation.
-Try running len(distData); what happens, and why?
+Try running `len(distData)`; what happens, and why?
 To count elements in
 an RDD you need to use RDD actions.
 You can find a list of available
 actions in the programming guide.
 To count the elements, you use the
 count() action.
 Try the following: